Motolayeni/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 8: Write a function that prints n elements of an array of integers, followed by a new line with Prototype: void print_array(int *a, int n);
-where n is the number of elements of the array to be printed, Numbers must be separated by comma, followed by a space
+where n is the number of elements of the array to be printed, Numbers must be separated by comma, followed by a space The numbers should be displayed in the same order as they are stored in the array You are allowed to use printf

-The numbers should be displayed in the same order as they are stored in the array You are allowed to use printf Task 9: Prototype: char *_strcpy(char *dest, char *src);
+Task 9: Prototype: char *_strcpy(char *dest, char *src);
 Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.Return value: the pointer to dest.
 FYI: The standard library provides a similar function: strcpy.
 Run man strcpy to learn more.

-Task 10: Write a function that convert a string to an integer with Prototype: int _atoi(char *s); The number in the string can be preceded by an infinite number of characters.
-You need to take into account all the - and + signs before the number
-If there are no numbers in the string, the function must return 0, You are not allowed to use long.You are not allowed to declare new variables of “type” array.You are not allowed to hard-code special values.
-We will use the -fsanitize=signed-integer-overflow gcc flag to compile your code.
-FYI: The standard library provides a similar function: atoi.
-Run man atoi to learn more.
+Task 10: Write a function that convert a string to an integer.
+Prototype: int _atoi(char *s);The number in the string can be preceded by an infinite number of characters.
+You need to take into account all the - and + signs before the number.
+If there are no numbers in the string, the function must return 0.
+You are not allowed to use long.You are not allowed to declare new variables of “type” array.
+You are not allowed to hard-code special values ,We will use the -fsanitize=signed-integer-overflow gcc flag to compile your code.FYI: The standard library provides a similar function: atoi.
+Run man atoi to learn more

-Task 11: Create a program that generates random valid passwords for the program 101-crackme.You are allowed to use the standard library.
-You don’t have to pass the betty-style tests (you still need to pass the betty-doc tests) man srand, rand, time gdb and objdump can help
+Task 11: You are allowed to use the standard library.
+You don’t have to pass the betty-style tests (you still need to pass the betty-doc tests). man srand, rand, time. gdb and objdump can help